Formwork

-Formwork plays a very important role in any concrete construction.
-It refers to a temporary Mold or structure used to support and shape freshly poured concrete until it attains sufficient strength to be self-supporting.
-The primary purpose of formwork is to define the shape and structure of the concrete elements, ensuring they maintain the intended form during the setting and hardening process
+Formwork is a critical component of any concrete construction project which acting as a temporary mold that shapes and supports freshly poured concrete until it hardens and gains enough strength to be self-supporting.
+Essentially – formwork defines the shape and structure of concrete elements.
+E.g. beams, slabs, and walls, ensuring they keep their intended form during the setting and hardening process.

 The Role and Significance of Formwork.